MicrosoftDocs/win32/desktop-src/NetMon2/querytable.md

 ---
-Description: 'The QUERYTABLE structure provides a list of the computers that are currently using Network Monitor to capture network data.' ms.assetid: 'b701a6d5-df6d-4ee9-b008-a568a410dc14'
+Description: The QUERYTABLE structure provides a list of the computers that are currently using Network Monitor to capture network data. ms.assetid: b701a6d5-df6d-4ee9-b008-a568a410dc14
 title: QUERYTABLE structure
+ms.date: 05/31/2018
+ms.topic: structure
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # QUERYTABLE structure